Hands on Time: 1 hour

 Yield: 2 dozen

-A great main coarse with healthy grain for a filling, satisfying meal.
+A great main coarse with healthy whole grain and a kick of jalapeño for a filling and unforgettable meal!

 For the filling